surniaulula/wpsso-rrssb/readme.txt

 Include responsive social sharing buttons in many locations:

-* Above and/or below your content, excerpt text, bbPress single, BuddyBlog posts, BuddyPress activities, WooCommerce short description, and WooCommerce add to cart.
+* Above and/or below your content, excerpt text, WooCommerce short description, and WooCommerce add to cart.
-* In an admin editing page metabox &ndash; including media, product pages, and custom post types.
+* In the admin editing page Document SSO metabox.
 * In a CSS / javascript sidebar.
 * In a WordPress sharing widget.
-* A shortcode in your content or excerpt.
+* From a shortcode in your content or excerpt.
-* A function in your theme's template(s).
+* From a function in your theme's template(s).

 Provides UTM medium, UTM source, and UTM campaign values for each social sharing button.